 Applying to college would be simpler if there was one deadline for all colleges.
 But each school sets its own application deadline, and many schools have more than one deadline.
 Some colleges offer Early Decision or Early Action, where students apply early, often by November, and receive a decision by late December.
 Early Decision is binding, so if the college accepts you, you are obligated to attend.
 If you apply Early Action, you can still apply to other schools and wait until the May 1 notification deadline to decide on a college.

 But these aren’t the only deadlines.
 Some schools have earlier deadlines for students who are submitting an art portfolio or who need to schedule an audition for a music, theater or dance program.
-Some colleges have early deadlines, as well as additional applications, for priority scholarship consideration or for honors programs.
+Some colleges have early deadlines, as well as additional applications, for scholarship consideration or for honors programs.

 Many public and some private universities use rolling admission, and if you are applying to any of these schools, you might want to submit those applications before starting your other applications.
 You should get a decision within six to eight weeks, and having an acceptance before winter break makes for a much more pleasant holiday season for the whole family.
 Some of these schools also allow you to apply for housing once you have an acceptance, and that could mean getting your preferred housing choice.